adamusking/ground-station/README.md

 ---

+## LoRa Telemetry Reception

+The Ground Station uses a **LoRa module** connected to the Raspberry Pi 4 to receive telemetry data from the CanSat.

+- **Data received:** Altitude, temperature, pressure, CO₂, SO₂, and other sensors.
+- **Command transmission:** The Ground Station sends ACK commands (`WIFI` / `WIFI_NO`) back to the CanSat via LoRa.
+- **Low-power, long-range communication:** LoRa enables reliable telemetry reception over the full mission range (~1 km altitude).

 ## WiFi-Based File Transfer Protocol

 The CanSat can connect to the Ground Station over WiFi using a USB WiFi dongle connected to the Raspberry Pi.
 The communication flow is as follows: